Nickolaki/CyberSecurity/Project1.md

 - Copy the YAML file to /etc/ansible.

-- Update the /etc/ansible/hosts file to include host group, private IP address and the folliwng 'ansible_python_interpreter=/usr/bin/python3'
+- Update the /etc/ansible/hosts file to include host group, private IP address and the following 'ansible_python_interpreter=/usr/bin/python3'

 - Run the playbook, and navigate to curl localhost/setup.php to check that the installation worked as expected.